 Arnoux's beaked whale is distributed in deep, cold, temperate, and subpolar waters of the Southern Hemisphere, occurring between 24° S and Antarctica (Thewissen 2018).
 Most records exist for southeastern South America, Falkland Islands, Antarctic Peninsula, South Africa, New Zealand, and southern Australia (MacLeod et al. 2006; Jefferson et al. 2015).
-There are no OBIS records for the Southwest Atlantic (OBIS 2019).
-At least three stranding events have been reported in southern Brazil since the 2000s (Prado et al. 2016).
-Stranding records also exist for the coast of Tierra del Fuego, Argentina (Riccialdelli et al.
+One sighting was made south of Africa at ~40° S during surveys of the Southern Ocean (Van Waerebeek et al. 2010).
+Arnoux's beaked whales likely occur in the Tristan da Cunha archipelago (Bester and Ryan 2007).
+There are three OBIS records for the Southeast Atlantic in South Africa and no records for the Southwest Atlantic (OBIS 2019).
+Based on information presented in Best (2007), it is more likely to be encountered in the southern